vanvalenlab/kiosk-client/README.md

 ## Environmental Variables

-Each job can be configured using a environmental variables.
+Each job can be configured using environmental variables in a `.env` file.

 | Name                 | Description                     | Required |
 | -------------------- |:-------------------------------:|:--------:|